tfleonard/dds6/readme.txt

 This directory contains the based code developed for the new dds that uses the gm328 board.
+This directory contains code for two different IDE's.
+The top level is an Arduion sketch.
+The /dds6 directory is an Atmel studio version of the same code.
+The code is equivalent to that held in the dds5a repository.